ieti-eci/2.1-task-planner-api/README.md

 __Note 2:__ You may need to modify the last argument in the __ENTRYPOINT__ according to the name and version of your application

+__Note 3:__ For Windows users, the *RUN* and *USER* commands may lead to errors when creating the image.
+In case that happens, just remove the corresponding lines from the Dockerfile.

 3. Assemble your artifact and make sure that a jar file was generated under the *build/libs* folder.

     ```bash